 Announce Your Defense

-Thirty days prior to your scheduled defense, submit to the IU Graduate Office at IUPUI via the PhD Defense Announcement Submission eDoc.
+Forty days prior to your scheduled defense, submit to the IU Graduate Office at IUPUI via the PhD Defense Announcement Submission eDoc.

 The announcement must include: